LukaszManiak/SneakersProduct/README.md

 # Frontend Mentor - E-commerce product page solution

-This is a solution to the [E-commerce product page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/ecommerce-product-page-UPsZ9MJp6).
+This is a solution to the [E-commerce product page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/ecommerce-product-page-UPsZ9MJp6) with some additional functions 😎.

 ## Table of contents